mtthuy22/e-shop/README.md

 # E-shop

 A fictional responsive e-shop project built entirely using React.js for functionality and Bootstrap for layout.
-The data are fetched using DummyJSON API.
+The data are fetched using (DummyJSON API)[https://dummyjson.com/].
 The project is ongoing, additional features are worked on gradually.

 Live at:
 https://mtthuy22.github.io/e-shop/